JSON: Get Value¶

 Important Notes¶

-- Empty path behavior: If key_path is empty, the node returns the original json_data unchanged.
+- Empty path behavior: If key_path is empty, the entire json_data is returned.

-- Missing values: If a key is missing, an index is invalid, the traversal hits a non-container, or a step resolves to None, the node returns default_value.
+- None values: If a resolved segment is None, the node returns default_value.

 Troubleshooting¶